1. When should I arrive at Pitzer College?

 Your Pitzer student housing is open for check-in prior to the beginning of the semester.
 Please go to your Residence Hall to check in.
 Please note all exchange students are expected to live on campus.

-Early Arrival:If you arrive early you will need to make arrangements and pay for your own accommodation.
+Early Arrival:If you arrive before the official check-in date you will need to make arrangements and pay for your own accommodation.

 2. How will I get to Pitzer College from the airport?